runpod-workers/worker-vllm/README.md

 ### Option 1: Deploy Any Model Using Pre-Built Docker Image [Recommended]
 > [!TIP]
-> This is the recommended way to deploy your model, as it does not require you to build a Docker image, upload heavy models to DockerHub and wait for workers to download them.
-Instead, use this option to deploy your model in a few clicks.
+> This is the quickest and easiest way to tes your model, as it does not require you to build a Docker image, upload heavy models to DockerHub and wait for workers to download them.
+You can use this option to deploy your model in a few clicks.
 For even more convenience, attach a network storage volume to your Endpoint, which will download the model once and share it across all workers.
+>
+> However, for actual deployment, it is recommended that you build an image with the model baked in, which is described in Option 2 - this will ensure the fastest load speeds.

 We now offer a pre-built Docker Image for the vLLM Worker that you can configure entirely with Environment Variables when creating the RunPod Serverless Endpoint: